grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/04 Exposing  Your Application.md

 The following sections provide guidelines to expose your application when running in common development environments.
 If your cluster is deployed in a public cloud, check your cloud provider documentation.

-If the service that you want your tests to accesss is not defined as a load balancer, you can change the service type with the following command.
+If the service that you want your tests to access is not defined as a load balancer, you can change the service type with the following command.
 The service will then receive an external IP.

 ```bash
 $ kubectl patch svc <service name> -p '{"spec": {"type": "LoadBalancer"}}'